Bringing sustainable food systems to the heart of the finance agenda.

 The Good Food Finance Network is shaping an Action Agenda, to maximize the flow of critical innovation insights across sectors, and between levels of local relevance and global reach.

 The Action Agenda builds on and amplifies existing initiatives, including the Food Finance Architecture developed by the UN Food System Summit’s Finance Lever.
-It will address major financial imperatives linked to food systems transformation, and to the health and resilience of people, Nature, economies, and financial holdings.
+It addresses major financial imperatives linked to food systems transformation, and to the health and resilience of people, Nature, economies, and financial holdings.

 Working for a healthy, sustainable future, requires us to find the financial mechanisms that optimize and accelerate the pace of change.
-The GFFN brings together key leaders to make this happen.
+The GFFN brings together high-level leaders, technical experts, and agropreneurs from the finance, business, and the public sector to make this happen.

 The Road Ahead